Bursting Forth Of Blood From The Spleen

 Living Without a Spleen

 While the spleen plays an important role in the body, it is possible to live without it.
-However, individuals who have undergone splenectomy are at increased risk of developing serious infections and should take precautions to protect themselves.
+On the flip side, individuals who have undergone splenectomy are at increased risk of developing serious infections and should take precautions to protect themselves.
 These precautions include:

 • Vaccinations: As mentioned above, it is important to receive vaccinations against Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria meningitidis.